shopware/shopware/src/Docs/getting_started_with_the_core_domain.md

 }
 ```

-By defining this association, we can now act on the product with the manufacturer.
+By defining this association, we can now work with the product and the manufacturer at the same time.
 We can always address this association via the property name:
 * To filter in the search - `new TermQuery('product.manufacturer.name', 'shopware')`
 * To create a manufacturer directly when writing the product - `'manufacturer' => ['name' => 'shopware']`
 * To determine the number of manufacturers of a product list - `new CountAggregation('product.manufacturer.id', 'manufacturer_count')`